bugladen/NadekoBot/docs/guides/Linux Guide.md

 - In **Password:** type `the new root password (you changed at the start)`
 - Click on **Connect**
 - It should show you the NadekoBot folder which was created by git earlier
-- Open that folder, then open the `src` folder, followed by another `NadekoBot` folder and you should see `credentials_example.json` here
+- Open that folder, then open the `src` folder, followed by another `NadekoBot` folder and you should see `credentials.json` here

-####Renaming Credentials.json
+####Setting up credentials.json

-- Copy the `credentials_example.json` to desktop
+- Copy the `credentials.json` to desktop
-- EDIT it as it is guided here: [Setting up Credentials.json](http://nadekobot.readthedocs.io/en/1.0/guides/Windows%20Guide/#setting-up-credentialsjson-file)
+- EDIT it as it is guided here: [Setting up credentials.json](http://nadekobot.readthedocs.io/en/1.0/guides/Windows%20Guide/#setting-up-credentialsjson-file)
-- Read here how to [create a DiscordBot application](http://nadekobot.readthedocs.io/en/1.0/guides/Windows%20Guide/#creating-discordbot-application)
+- Read here how to [create a DiscordBot application.](http://nadekobot.readthedocs.io/en/1.0/guides/Windows%20Guide/#creating-discordbot-application)
-- Rename it to `credentials.json` and paste/put it back in the folder. `(Yes, using CyberDuck)`
+- Paste/put it back in the folder once done. `(Yes, using CyberDuck)`
-- You should see two files `credentials_example.json` and `credentials.json`
-- Also if you already have nadeko setup and have `credentials.json` and `NadekoBot.db`, you can just copy and paste the `credentials.json` to `NadekoBot/src/NadekoBot` and `NadekoBot.db` to `NadekoBot/src/NadekoBot/bin/Release/netcoreapp1.0/data` using CyberDuck.
+- If you already have nadeko setup and have `credentials.json` and `NadekoBot.db`, you can just copy and paste the `credentials.json` to `NadekoBot/src/NadekoBot` and `NadekoBot.db` to `NadekoBot/src/NadekoBot/bin/Release/netcoreapp1.0/data` using CyberDuck.

 ####Running NadekoBot

 Go back to **PuTTY**, `(hope its still running xD)`

-**14)**
+**12)**
 Type/ Copy and hit **Enter**.

 `tmux new -s nadeko`
 `cd NadekoBot/src/NadekoBot/`
 **^this will create a new session named “nadeko”** *(you can replace “nadeko” with anything you prefer and remember its your session name)* so you can run the bot in background without having to keep running PuTTY in the background.

-**15)**
+**13)**
 `dotnet run --configuration Release`

 **CHECK THE BOT IN DISCORD, IF EVERYTHING IS WORKING**